Dani-bot13/newspace/README.md

 # NewSpace

 A modern reimagining of MySpace.
 Customize your profile with raw HTML & CSS, post status updates, follow friends.
+IT'S A WORK IN PROGESS AND UGLYYYY!

 ## Stack